shubhamsingh333/restaurant/README.md

 3. git push -u origin main

 If hot reloading problem exists then
-1. make a .env new file and put
+1. Make a .env new file and put

 2. FAST_REFRESH=false